circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 It is still possible to create a user key by following this workaround:

-1. In your project's settings
+1. In the CircleCI application, go to your project's settings.
-on the "Checkout SSH Keys" page, open the "Inspect Element" feature in your browser's developer tools.

 2. Click "Create User Key".